bugmark/exchange/notes/andy_dev_notes.md

 # Dec 09

+- [ ] javascript is broke on production!
+- [ ] fix offer language

-- [ ] login-notify: add a login-notification page
+- [x] login-notify: add a login-notification page

 - [ ] match offer: no editing (with cancel)
 - [ ] match offer: immediate crossing